 • Offer family-friendly spaces

 Add facilities like comfortable nursing rooms to ensure working parents feel comfortable and supported when balancing their work and parental duties.
+When searching for a serviced office, check if these spaces are included.

 Ways Employers Can Support Neurodiversity and Sensory Needs